dot166/gradle-aconfig/README.md

 # gradle-aconfig
-an aconfig parser gradle plugin
+an aconfig parser gradle plugin for java projects

 TODO: write the documentation